xdJidx/holbertonschool-web_front_end/developer_tools/README.md

 For this :
 - Open the developer tools: Right-click on the webpage, select 'Inspect'.
 - In "Styles", search font-family
+- You have the name "wesome" in stylesheep css.
 <br>

 ## 22. XHR calls